benlubas/magma-nvim/README.md

 This only makes sense when you have `g:magma_automatically_open_output = v:false`.
 See [Customization](#customization).

-Running this command with some active cell will open the output window.
+- Running this command with some active cell will open the output window.
+- Running this command with an open output window will enter the output window.

 Example usage: